Finomnis/ResistorLabels/README.md

 It will now generate a `ResistorLabels.pdf` that can be used to print onto AVERY 5260/L7157.

+# Alternative Font

+The default font is 'Arial Bold'.
+You can alternatively use 'Roboto Bold' by invoking the script with the `--roboto` flag.

+'Roboto' is an [open font by google](https://fonts.google.com/specimen/Roboto) and is included in this repository.

+Adding the `--roboto` flag is required for Mac OS, as the script currently does not support 'Arial Bold' on Mac OS.

 # More Details

 This is based on an idea from Zach Poff.